-Residents are provided with a large number of patients including orthognathic surgery, cleft lip and palate, craniofacial anomaly, and interdisciplinary cases.
-Residents gain valuable experience in diagnosis, treatment planning, orthodontic therapy, and patient management.
+Residents are provided with a large number of patients including orthognathic surgery, cleft lip and palate, craniofacial anomaly and interdisciplinary cases.
+Residents gain valuable experience in diagnosis, treatment planning, orthodontic therapy and patient management.
 Residents are exposed to various treatment techniques and appliances from talented and experienced groups of full- and part-time faculty, which teaches them to render proficient orthodontic care to patients throughout their professional career.
-Contemporary advanced technology, such as digital imaging, digital diagnostic records, and computer stimulated diagnosis and arch wires are integrated into the program.
+Contemporary advanced technology, such as digital imaging, digital diagnostic records and computer-stimulated diagnosis and arch wires are integrated into the program.
 All residents are mentored and encouraged to be ABO certified orthodontists.

 Residents are required to participate in teaching predoctoral students for their orthodontic cases.
-Residents are also encouraged to serve diverse populations of patients, their communities, and the profession, and to advance specialty of orthodontics by participating in teaching activities throughout their careers.
+Residents are also encouraged to serve diverse populations of patients, their communities, and the profession, and to advance the specialty of orthodontics by participating in teaching activities throughout their careers.